Frederick Ferdinand Schafer Painting Catalog

 According to people who knew him, he fought against his tendency to alcoholism, though not always successfully.
 Some of his work is very good and some of it is equally bad.
 This would seem to be partially explained by his alcoholic problem.

-Dr. Stenzel's comment has been picked up and elaborated in several other biograpical sketches.
-However, in William K. Dick's 1975 interview with Schafer's grandson Frederick O. Hughes, who lived with Schafer from 1907 until his death in 1927, Hughes said with certainty that he never saw the old man drink.
+Dr. Stenzel's comments have been picked up and elaborated in several other biograpical sketches.
+However, in William K. Dick's 1975 interview with Schafer's grandson Frederick O. Hughes, who lived with Schafer from 1907 until his death in 1927, Hughes said that Schafer "did not drink except a bit of homemade wine occasionally".3

-The following sentence appeared recently in a biographical sketch of Schafernote 5:
+The following sentence appeared in a biographical sketch of Schafer5:

 Yet another Panama traveler in the 1870s was Frederick Schafer, (1839-1927) the German landscapist, who arrived in California in 1877, after spending time in Mazatlan, Mexico.

-This report that Schafer traveled from Germany to San Francisco by way of Panama is a myth whose development can be traced in some detail with the help of the incorrect date--an October 1876 auction sale advertisement in the San Francisco Evening Bulletin establishes that he actually arrived earlier.
-Upon inquiring of the author of this sentence, it turned out that the report was based on a comment in William H. Gerdts, Art Across America, page 249, volume 3:
+This report that Schafer traveled from Germany to San Francisco in 1877 by way of Panama and spent time in Mazatlan is an unsupported claim whose development can be traced in some detail with the help of the date.
+An October 1876 auction sale advertisement in the San Francisco Evening Bulletin establishes that he actually arrived earlier and there is some evidence that he may have arrived as early as 1873.
+Upon inquiring of the author of this sentence, it turned out that the report was based on a comment in Gerdts, William H., Art Across America, volume 3, page 249:

 Another German landscapist who arrived in 1877 (in SF) was Frederick Schafer, who probably traveled via the Isthmus of Panama with a stop at Mazatlan...

-Gerdts does not provide a citation or source for his information about Schafer, but given the "probably" and the incorrect date of 1877 in his report, it is likely that his source is the 1985 exhibition catalog California Landscape Painting, 1860-1885 by Dwight Miller, in which Prof. Miller also gives the incorrect date and refers to a painting by Schafer titled "Mazatlan" that appeared in the 1880 Mechanics' Institute Fifteenth Industrial Exhibition in San Francisco, saying that this painting title
+The Gerdts book does not provide a citation or source for this information about Schafer but the "probably" and the date of 1877 in his comment together point to his source being the 1985 exhibition catalog California Landscape Painting, 1860–1885 by Dwight Miller.
+(Gerdts has since confirmed that was his source.6) In that catalog Prof. Miller offers 1877 as Schafer's likely year of arrival and he refers to a painting by Schafer titled "Mazatlan" that appeared in the 1880 Mechanics' Institute Fifteenth Industrial Exhibition in San Francisco, and offering that this painting title

 ...suggests that he had visited Mexico on the trip West.

-Miller's speculative suggestion of a visit became Gerdts's stronger suggestion "probably traveled via Panama" and then was transformed into the statement of fact "...who arrived in California in 1877, after spending time in Mazatlan, Mexico."
+Miller's speculation that there was a visit to Mexico became Gerdts's stronger suggestion "probably traveled via Panama" and then was transformed into the statement of fact "…who arrived in California in 1877, after spending time in Mazatlan, Mexico."

-Curiously, the painting named "Mazatlan" has not emerged in modern times, so it is not known whether it was a painting of the Mexican seaport or of the German four-masted ship named Mazatlan, another popular subject for artists of that era.
-In any case the evidence that Schafer visited Central America is very shaky.
+The painting titled "Mazatlan" has not been located, so it is not known whether it was a painting of the Mexican seaport or of the German four-masted ship named Mazatlan, another popular subject for artists of that era.

 Notes

-note 2: Elliot Evans to Mrs. [Hendrine] Kleinjan, 21 March 1962, on the letterhead of the California Pioneer Foundation (now known as the The Society of California Pioneers).
+2. Elliot Evans to Mrs. [Hendrine] Kleinjan, 21 March 1962, on the letterhead of the California Pioneer Foundation (now known as the The Society of California Pioneers).
 Handwritten.
-In the The Alameda Free Public Library under "Frederick Schafer".
+In the The Alameda Free Library vertical file "Frederick Schafer".

 Help About the Artist Copyright Notice Schafer Catalog Home Page